Anki vs Quizlet: Best Flashcard App for Studying [2026]

 The med school story is worth telling because it’s where the Quizlet vs Anki question gets answered most decisively.
 Med students have to remember thousands of facts across pharmacology, anatomy, microbiology, pathology, and biochemistry for a single eight-hour exam.
 You can’t cram that.
 You have to build retention from day one.

 Key takeaway: Step 1 is now pass/fail, but the score still influences residency placement via Step 2.
 Four points can mean the difference between matching into a competitive specialty and not matching at all.
+If you’re drilling for the test in spare moments, challenge yourself with USMLE Step 1 questions on the bus.

 Why doesn’t Quizlet compete in med school?